markharrison/doc-mcp/docs/02-why-mcp.md

 ## The Solution - Plug & Play

 Those old enough will remember the PCs of the nineties—and what a pain it was to install new hardware like printers or sound cards.
-Then along came Plug & Play (PnP) and USB, supported by Windows 95 - you just connected the device, and it was automatically recognized, drivers installed and configured ... and it just worked.
+Then along came Plug & Play (PnP) and USB, supported by Windows 95 - you just connected the device, and it would automatically recognized, drivers installed and configured ... and it just worked.

 Developers need the same level of plug-and-play simplicity for AI services.
 That's exactly what the Model Context Protocol (MCP) delivers: a standard mechanism for integrating tools and services.
 MCP abstracts away API complexities, letting you focus on building intelligent agents—not grappling with interfaces.